 If you want a taste of this fantastic interview, here’s the segment on how Morgan gets people to care about important issues.

 - Listen to it on iTunes.

-QUESTION(S) OF THE DAY: If you could interview any comedian, who would it be and why?
+QUESTION(S) OF THE DAY: What important issues are you most passionate about?
 Please let me know in the comments.